UniversityOfSaintThomas/Cascade_documentation/capricorn/01_site_setup.md

 ## Structure for `New Instance:`

-These are the files that are unique to the new site or instance being created.
+This is the file structure for the new site or instance being created.

 ```
 New Instance